 A lot like the Mirage Volcano in that it offers amazing fountains that use music, water, and lights to create a dramatic show, and best of all, it’s absolutely free, which is once again perfect when you’re on a budget.
 You can stay here and let your little ones’ jaws drop in amazement as they experience random aquatic light shows that will leave them awestruck.

-Should be on the top of things to do with kids in Las Vegas.
+If you only have 72 Hours in Las Vegas, a gondola ride should be at the top of your list of things to do with kids in Las Vegas.
 You’ll feel like you’re sailing across a river in Italy, but what you’re really doing is floating in a gondola at the Venetian.
 You even get to experience someone serenading you and your family.
 Oh, and there are two types of gondolas.
 One is the outdoor gondola, which glides through the lagoon by the front of the hotel.
 But you can also step into the indoor gondola to ride through the Grand Canal Shoppes and enjoy the Italian architecture theme of the stores.

 Where To Stay